-Thirdly, we would like to add more types of messages. and maybe even allow the protocol designer to define message types.
-That would make it possible to use certain domain-specific verbs.
-We could even take this a step further and allow the protocol designer to define new data types.
+If such data types are composed of basic types such as Strings and numbers then during the execution of the protocol the GUI can display the proper input fields for the user to specify the details of the contract to propose.
 Defining new types of objects is typically something that Inform 7 can handle well, so we may draw some inspiration from that language.

 Furthermore, we will add a system that determines at run time, whenever an agent tries to send an illegal message, which conditions first need to be fulfilled before the agent can indeed legally send that message.
 In this way the system can explain to the user why he or she made a mistake and will help the user to understand new protocols.
 In order to make the language more flexible and expressive, we will delve into literature about linguistics and apply some of its principles to our language.
-Finally, we are also considering the possibility to add support for model checking to our framework.